By Jessica Bennett

 The Right Paint for the Right Job

 You have chosen your color.
 Now’s it time to figure out what type of paint you need.
-There are enough types of paint that a craft store will carry different varieties than a hardware store.
+There are many types of paint and craft stores carry different varieties than hardware stores.
 If you are at a craft store searching for wall paint, you are probably in the wrong place.